MiguelMSandin/phylogeniesQuickStart/README.md

 ## Before starting, why phylogenetic inference?
 (If you are only interested on the 'how', you can directly go to the [Basic pipeline](https://github.com/MiguelMSandin/phylogeniesQuickStart#basic-command-line-pipeline) section).

+Phylogenetic inference .

 ## What is a phylogenetic tree?
+The simplest answer is **an hypothesis** on the evolutionary relationships among the studied set of *species*, understanding *species* as genes, proteins or traits.

 ## Basic command line pipeline

-Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters.
+Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters (or other traits).
 So here I will just guide you through a basic step-by-step pipeline that I normally use for quick and exploratory analyses.

 ### Align
 Depending on the sequences you are aligning you may want to play with the options.
 I recommend playing with them and with different datasets (highly similar or highly divergent sequences) to fully understand them.